vinders/pandora_toolbox/_examples/README.md

 > [Project files](./02_simple_renderer)

 Simple 3D renderer, with third-person camera view rotating around a wooden box.
-The window features mouse capture, simple models, sprites (title/commands), fixed lights, and a simple material management system.
+The window features mouse capture, simple geometry, sprites (title/commands), fixed lights, anti-aliasing, and a simple material management system.

 Note: shaders are included as raw text files.
 Unfortunately, most IDEs fail at properly detecting shader models and types.
 To avoid errors, shader management is disabled in the *'CmakeLists.txt'* file, with the line: